 pressure as they change position.

 uses sound waves to make detailed pictures of your child's heart structure and

-child needs treatment, he or she will likely be cared for by a pediatric cardiologist.
+will likely be cared for by a pediatric cardiologist.
+Treatment may include:

 Medicines.
 Medicines can ease